 Vulnerable Adults Mandated Reporting

-Minnesota Statutes, Section 626.557, frequently referred to as the vulnerable adult law, was initially a 1979 bill that was facility-focused with no designated lead agency or common entry point.
+Minnesota Statutes, Section 626.557, frequently referred to as the vulnerable adult act, was initially a 1979 bill that was facility-focused with no designated lead investigative agency or common entry point.
 The law was created as a result of a rape in a nursing home of a 30-year old woman who was non-verbal and bed bound.
 In 1980, the statute was enacted, declaring public policy to protect vulnerable adults.
 The Department of Human Services Adult Protection unit was created in 1981 to provide training and consultation to counties.

 The Vulnerable Adults Mandated Reporting course is designed to introduce you to:

-- The Vulnernable Adults Act
+- The Vulnerable Adults Act

 - Definition of maltreatment